NickColley/design-of-forms/src/evolving-a-design/the-layout-and-style-of-the-form/index.md

 <figure>

-![Table with 5 columns with titles "Overtime.
+![Table with 5 columns with titles “Overtime.
 Sunday Duty.
 Special Duty.
 Public Holidays.
-Detached Duty."
+Detached Duty.”
 A the bottom of the table the column titles are show again next to a totals title.]({{ page.url }}11.jpg)

 <figcaption>